It’s easy to forget, with so much else going on this year, but it is tax time!

-Interest and Dividends: If you are receiving interest or dividends from US investments you should receive a 1099-INT or 1099-DIV.
-For non-US investments you can use monthly or year-end statements.
+Interest and Dividends – If you are receiving interest or dividends from US investments you should receive a Form 1099-INT or 1099-DIV.
+For non-US investments, you can use monthly or year-end statements.
 If those are not available you may have to ask your bank to compute the total interest and dividend income for the tax year for you.
-Again, even if those foreign interest and dividends are tax-free in that country, you still must report those on your US tax return.
+Again, even if those foreign interests and dividends are tax-free in that country, you still must report those on your US tax return.

-Social Security and pension income: For US Social Security payments you receive form SSA 1099.
-Other US pension and retirement income is reported with form 1099-Ret.
-Payments from foreign social securities and pensions however may not have similar year-end statements, so you need to keep track of the payments using your bank accounts or other statements.
+Social Security and pension income – For US Social Security payments you receive from SSA 1099.
+Other US pension and retirement income is reported with Form 1099-Ret.
+Payments from foreign social securities and pensions, however, may not have similar year-end statements, so you need to keep track of the payments using your bank accounts or other statements.

 Expats can take advantage of some deductions and exclusions that are not available to most US citizens.

-Two of the biggest tax savings for expats are the Foreign Earned Income Exclusion FEIE and the Foreign Housing Deduction.
-To qualify, you have to be either a Bona Fide Resident of another country or meet the Physical Presence test.
+Two of the biggest tax savings for Americans working abroad are the Foreign Earned Income Exclusion FEIE and the Foreign Housing Deduction.
+To qualify, you have to be either a Bona Fide Resident of another country or meet the Physical Presence Test.

-Here’s what you need to claim these special tax exclusions and deductions for expats:
+Here’s what you need to claim these special tax exclusions and deductions when living abroad:

-Your travel calendar: In order to qualify by means of the Physical Presence Test you need to prove that you have spent at least 330 days in a 12 month period in foreign countries.
-Furthermore, the FEIE and housing deduction are prorated, so you need your travel dates to calculate the exact number of days.
+Your travel calendar – In order to qualify by means of the Physical Presence Test you need to prove that you have spent at least 330 days in a 12 month period in foreign countries.
+Furthermore, the FEIE and housing deduction are prorated.
+That means you need your travel dates to calculate the exact number of days.

-Foreign earned income and housing cost: In addition to your foreign earned income mentioned above, you need a list of your housing expenses such as rent and utilities.
+Foreign earned income and housing cost – In addition to your foreign earned income mentioned above, you need a list of your deductible housing expenses such as rent and utilities.

 Don’t forget about reporting foreign accounts

-In addition to filing your tax return, you must report your foreign financial accounts.
-If at any time of the year the combined balance exceeds $10,000 US, you have to file FBAR.
-Read more about when you must report foreign accounts here.
+In addition to filing your tax return, you may have to report your foreign financial accounts.
+If at any time of the year the combined balance exceeds $10,000 US, you must file FBAR.